 “No, it’s fine, I can talk.”
 If your phone rings during an interview — and it shouldn’t, because it should be set on silent or airplane mode — don’t answer it under any circumstances.
 If you're doing a video interview from home, pick a location that will be free from distractions or potential interruptions.

 “I’ve never made a mistake.”
 An obvious lie.
 Interviewers will often ask questions like, “Tell me about a time you made a mistake and how you fixed it,” to determine how you deal with difficult situations.
-They aren’t looking for people who’ve never made mistakes — they know they don’t exist.
+They aren’t looking for people who’ve never made errors — they know they don’t exist.